Moneysupermarket.Com Group’s (MONY) “Hold” Rating Reaffirmed at Peel Hunt

-Moneysupermarket.Com Group (LON:MONY)‘s stock had its “hold” rating reaffirmed by equities researchers at Peel Hunt in a report released on Monday, ThisIsMoney.Co.Uk reports.
+Peel Hunt reaffirmed their hold rating on shares of Moneysupermarket.Com Group (LON:MONY) in a research note published on Thursday, LSE.Co.UK reports.
+Peel Hunt currently has a GBX 350 ($4.57) price target on the stock.

-Other equities analysts also recently issued reports about the company.
-Liberum Capital restated a “buy” rating on shares of Moneysupermarket.Com Group in a research report on Thursday, July 18th.
-UBS Group restated a “buy” rating on shares of Moneysupermarket.Com Group in a research report on Friday, October 11th.
-Finally, Berenberg Bank restated a “sell” rating and set a GBX 285 ($3.72) price objective on shares of Moneysupermarket.Com Group in a research report on Thursday, September 12th.
-One research analyst has rated the stock with a sell rating, three have issued a hold rating and two have assigned a buy rating to the company.
-The company presently has a consensus rating of “Hold” and an average target price of GBX 347.50 ($4.54).
+Other equities research analysts also recently issued reports about the company.
+UBS Group reiterated a buy rating on shares of Moneysupermarket.Com Group in a report on Friday, October 11th.
+Berenberg Bank reiterated a sell rating and issued a GBX 285 ($3.72) price objective on shares of Moneysupermarket.Com Group in a report on Thursday, September 12th.
+Liberum Capital reiterated a buy rating on shares of Moneysupermarket.Com Group in a report on Thursday.
+Peel Hunt reiterated a hold rating and issued a GBX 350 ($4.57) price objective on shares of Moneysupermarket.Com Group in a report on Monday, October 14th.
+Finally, Shore Capital reiterated a hold rating on shares of Moneysupermarket.Com Group in a report on Thursday.
+One analyst has rated the stock with a sell rating, four have issued a hold rating and two have given a buy rating to the stock.
+Moneysupermarket.Com Group currently has an average rating of Hold and an average target price of GBX 356 ($4.65).

 About Moneysupermarket.Com Group